+In 2017 my image titled, Snow Globe was selected as the First Place “Winged Life” category winner for the BigPicture: Natural World Photography Competition.
 My image of a Moseley’s Rockhopper Penguin was selected as the “Birds” Category Winner in the prestigious Nature’s Best 2016 Windland Smith Rice International Awards Competition.
 In 2015 I also won the Category for “Art in Nature” in the Nature’s Best 2015 Windland Smith Rice International Awards Competition.

 I am available to give a slide show presentation to your club or organization.
 To see a full listing of my available slide shows visit my Events Page.
 My program “A Blend of Art and Nature” will explore the combination of art and nature.
 My artistic bird photographs and creative filter designs will inspire you to step out of the box of conformity.
 I will share some of my pleasing blurs along with some of my tack-sharp flight shots.
-Folks will enjoy the visual experience of seeing photographs from local hot spots and iconic images from around the country.
+Folks will enjoy the visual experience of seeing photographs from local hot spots and iconic images from around the world.
 This show will have something for everyone.

 My one hour slide program/lecture “Bloomin’ Ideas” will cover the in-camera techniques that I use to capture beautiful flower images: composition, depth-of-field and selective focus, the use of extension tubes and reflectors, and the use of natural light.
 You will learn to create impressionistic flower blurs by using your camera as your paintbrush.
 I will also go into detail explaining my creative processing and multiple filtering effects that I use on a daily basis.
 You will be inspired to develop your creative vision and your own original works of art.
 If you love to photograph flowers this program is for you.